Foreign involvement in the Myanmar civil war (2021–present): ASEAN and East Timor

 ASEAN has blocked Myanmar from participating in regional summits since the 2021 coup.
 For instance, during the 2022 ASEAN summit, Myanmar's chair remained empty.
 This condition persisted until New Zealand invited the junta to two ASEAN summits hosted in Wellington in April 2024.
 ASEAN member-states have not taken a consistent, coordinated approach with respect to the ongoing civil war, due to internal divisions.
-Brunei, Indonesia, Malaysia, the Philippines and Singapore are strongly opposed to the military junta.
+Brunei, Indonesia, Malaysia, the Philippines and Singapore were initially strongly opposed to the military junta.
 Sasa, a cabinet minister with National Unity Government (NUG) of Myanmar, stated the group had failed to act even after the SAC "blatantly disregarded ASEAN's Five-Point Consensus", which stipulates an end to the violence, undermining the bloc's standing.

+The Indonesian government led by President Prabowo Subianto has shifted Indonesia's stance to re-engagement with the junta, with Foreign Minister Sugiono visiting Myanmar in June 2026, expressing support for boosting bilateral ties, and stating that Myanmar is "part of the ASEAN family".

 Prime minister Hun Sen of Cambodia was the first head of government to visit Myanmar since the coup in January 2022, in his capacity as ASEAN Chair.
 Sen said not long before the visit that he believed junta representatives should be allowed to attend ASEAN meetings.

-Thailand was a key ally of the junta; former Prime Minister of Thailand Prayut Chan-o-cha used back-channel contacts in mid-2021 to shape Thailand's diplomatic options, especially as these related to ASEAN.
+Thailand, during the leadership of former Prime Minister of Thailand Prayut Chan-o-cha, was a key ally of the junta, using back-channel contacts in mid-2021 to shape Thailand's diplomatic options, especially as these were related to ASEAN.
 On 30 June 2022, when the Myanmar Air Force allegedly violated Thai airspace, Thailand scrambled a defence attache.
 Later, Prayuth said that the incident was "not a big deal".
 After the 2023 Thai general election, the new Prime Minister Srettha Thavisin has shown support for the military's Nationwide Ceasefire Agreement urging all parties in Myanmar to stay on the path for peace and stability.
 In April 2024, Thavisin remarked in an interview with Reuters that the Tatmadaw's power was weakening, and expressed support for stability in Myanmar, which borders Thailand.
+Under the administration of Anutin Charnvirakul, the Thai government has reapproached Naypyidaw, going as far as to allow current President Min Aung Hlaing to visit Bangkok, increasing the international legitimacy of the central government of Myanmar.
+Furthermore, Thai border forces have seized weapons believed bound for resistance forces, while keeping pressure on all rebel groups that operate near Thailand.
+This poses a severe logistical issue to anti-government forces that rely on the border between Thailand and Myanmar as a safe haven from Sit-tat airstrikes.